-PD Research Report for the 2015 year
+PD Research Report for the 2016 year

-Adnan Sljoka: Katoh Crest Big Data Project

-(Katoh Group, Graduate School of Science and Technology)

-Research Theme: Applications of rigidity and algorithm protein function

-April 2015 ~ March 2016
+Adnan Sljoka: Katoh Crest Big Data Project (Katoh Group, Graduate School of Science and Technology) Research Theme: Applications of rigidity and algorithm protein function April 1st, 2016 ~ June 30th, 2016

-In the field of protein science, understanding protein function requires knowledge about its motions and dynamics, which is critical in medicine and drug design.
+Dee understanding of protein function requires knowledge about its motions and dynamics, which is critical in medicine and drug design.
 Advancements in the rigidity theory have led to fast computational predictions of flexibility/rigidity and protein motions.
 I have made a number of key contributions to this field by developing various algorithms and methods for studying a functionally critical protein motions.
 The methods provide novel and computationally efficient insights related to protein functions and their motions.
-This includes, but is not limited to, protein allosteric interactions, predictions of hydrogen-deuterium exchange, the role of intrinsically flexible proteins in diseases such as Alzheimers and others.
+This includes, but is not limited to, protein allosteric interactions, predictions of hydrogen-deuterium exchange, the role of intrinsically flexible proteins and others.
 We have obtained a number of new results over the past year in allostery, redundant rigidity, and are continuing to work on applications of rigidity to mechanical engineering.

 Allosteric regulation of the protein function occurs when a binding event at one site of the protein leads to changes in the conformation, dynamics, and shape of a distant functional site.
 Allostery is a long-standing unsolved biological problems with direct implications in medicine and drug design.
-Many drugs are designed to directly alter the function of the protein through allosteric inhibition or activation and diseases such as cancer are routinely turned off or on through allosteric switches.
 In spite of its importance, the molecular mechanisms that give rise to allostery remain poorly understood.
 We have previously developed a novel computationally fast rigidity-based allostery detection algorithm.
 Our method not only provides an entirely new mechanistic view of allostery but it can quantify the strength of allosteric signalling and detect the regions in the protein that are crucial for the allosteric communication.
 This should eventually allow us to tackle the more difficult signalling events in the cell.
-Recently a key component of our research has been to link our predictions to experimental data and at the same time seek novel insights on allosteric communication in various proteins, such as enzymes, GPCRs and other allosteric proteins.
-We report on a few of the recent developments on these projects.
+Recently a key component of our research has been to link our predictions to experimental data and at the same time seek novel insights on allosteric communication in various proteins, such as enzymes, GPCRs and other allosteric proteins

-Since the Summer of 2015 we began to collaborate with a couple of biochemistry groups in University of Toronto, who have gathered 5 years' worth of various invaluable experimental data on enzyme dehalogenase fluoroacetate.
+We have recently been collaborating with a couple of biochemistry groups in University of Toronto, who have gathered various invaluable experimental data on enzyme dehalogenase fluoroacetate.
 We have performed computational allostery predictions on several structures of this enzyme and the findings indicate that rigidity changes in the substrate binding pocket propagate across to the regions in the other monomer, which is in line with experimental data.
 This demonstrates the presence of rigidity-based allostery and its role in the function of this enzyme.
+Moreover, we have recently performed the identification of allosteric pathway between the two monomers and our predicting are in high coloration with experimental evidence.
 Our findings may have wide encompassing consequences on understanding the role of allostery in enzyme activation.
-This collaboration is currently ongoing.
+We are continuing to explore the role of rigidity-based allostery and collaborate with biochemists and understand how our predictions provide better understanding of allostery.